garylirocks/quickrefs/azure-policy.markdown

 - Defender for Cloud depends on the "Azure Security Benchmark" assignment on each subscription.
   - Policies in "ASC Default (subscription: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx)" are set to "Audit", "auditIfNotExists" or "Disabled"
   - Some effects should be set to "Deny", it is best to create a new assignment at a MG to change the effects centrally, once done you should remove the auto-created assignment to avoid overlaps.
+- If you assign the [Allowed/Not allowed resource types policy](https://learn.microsoft.com/en-us/azure/governance/policy/tutorials/disallowed-resources) on the root management group, the Portal will show those resource types as "disabled" in the "All Services" view, and "Create" option is unabailable
+  - If you add an exemption in the subscope, it will not be reflected in the Portal, you need to create the resources using CLI, PowerShell, etc

 ## Terminology